Geeksltd/msharp-build/readme.md

 ### Optional parameters:

 - `/t:myUrl` Allows you to provide your own project template repository url (which must be publically accessible) instead of [the default](https://github.com/Geeksltd/Olive.MvcTemplate/archive/master.zip).
+Note that `myUrl` should end with `/archive/master.zip` to be downloadable.
 - `/o:myPath` Specifies the output folder in which to create the new project.
 If not set, it defaults to the *current directory*.
 Please note that a directory with the name of the project will be created inside the output directory.
+- `/p:portNumber` Allows you to set a new port number for the project.
+Without this parameter, a random port number is used.

 ## Create a new Microservice M# project:
 ```
 C:\Projects\> msharp-build /new-ms /n:"ProjectName"
 ```
-This will use the template [from here](https://github.com/Geeksltd/Olive.Mvc.Microservice.Template/archive/master.zip).
+This will use the template [from here](https://github.com/Geeksltd/Olive.Mvc.Microservice.Template).

 This command should be executed from inside the microservice solution folder, where it can find Hub as a sibling service directory.

-It will also do the following:
+Placeholders in the template will be replaced with the parameters or the hub's settings.

+### Optional parameters:

+- `/t:myUrl` like the above.
+- `/o:myPath` like the above.
-- Get a new port number for the microservice.
+- `/p:portNumber` Allows you to set a new port number for the microservice.
+Without this parameter, tries to find the next port number from the hub's services.
+If both of the parameter and hub's services are not found, random port number is used.
-- ...
-TODO

 ## Build an existing project